Importing Subscriptions¶

 Three-letter currency code.
 Must be enabled on your store, and the products must have retail prices configured for the row's country in that currency. | AUD |

-Each subscription is a single row.
-Product selections are determined by the club configuration — you don't specify products in the CSV.
+For Curated subscriptions, each subscriber is a single row.
+Product selections are determined by the club configuration — you don't specify wines in the CSV.

 | Column | Description | Example |